The Hive Decentralized Blockchain

 Hive, like all other Graphene blockchains, operates on the Delegated Proof of Stake (DPoS) model.
 Blocks are produced at 3 second intervals and are signed by “Witnesses” selected based on the total weight of the Hive Power supporting them through individual approvals.
 The DPoS model allows for near real-time transactions that can be adapted for any application requiring speed and modularity.
 Other DPoS blockchains include Bitshares, Golos, Peer Plays, Bearshares, Steem, Scorum, and EOS; all based on the Graphene framework originally developed by Dan Larimer.

 The technical development of Hive itself is carried out by the founding decentralized group of over 30 open source developers, many of whom were instrumental in creating Steem back in 2016, and supported by a growing community of additional open source developers and witnesses.
-Hardforks and key protocol changes must be accepted by a median of witnesses receiving stakeholder support who accept or reject code changes by upgrading their nodes.
+Hardforks and key protocol changes must be accepted by 17/20 consensus witnesses who accept or reject code changes by upgrading their nodes.
 A proposal system is used to determine community consensus.
 Witnesses themselves are scheduled in tiers: the Top 20 and the backup.
 Every 21st block is processed by a random backup witness.
 Witnesses control account creation fees, block sizes, the production of the HBD, and set price feeds.